MaheshTK/MaheshTK.github.io/_posts/2016-08-25-using-xpdf-tools.markdown

 `pdftopng -f 10 -l 18 -r 300 -gray one.pdf ../images`

+## pdftotext

+Pdftotext converts Portable Document Format (PDF) files to plain text.
+Pdftotext reads the PDF file, PDF-file, and writes a text  file,  text-file.
+If  text-file  is not specified, pdftotext converts file.pdf to file.txt.
+If text-file is '-', the text is sent to stdout.

+`pdftotext -f 10 -l 18 one.pdf`

+`pdftotext -layout -table -raw -opw owner_pwd upw user_pwd one.pdf ../text/out.txt`

 ## pdfdetach

 Pdfdetach lists or extracts embedded files (attachments) from a  Portable Document Format (PDF) file.